Chapter 7 - Adjudication

 F. Denials

-If USCIS determines that the applicant has not established eligibility for T nonimmigrant status, USCIS notifies the applicant of its decision to deny the application.[14]
-Consistent with disclosure rules,[15] USCIS may also provide notice of the denial to any LEA providing an LEA endorsement and the U.S. Department of Health and Human Services’ Office of Refugee Resettlement.[16]
+If USCIS determines that the applicant has not established eligibility for T nonimmigrant status, USCIS notifies the applicant of its decision to deny the application.[13]
+Consistent with disclosure rules,[14] in certain limited circumstances USCIS may also provide notice of the denial to any LEA providing an LEA declaration and the U.S. Department of Health and Human Services’ Office of Refugee Resettlement.[15]

 A principal applicant may request USCIS to reconsider the denial by filing a Notice of Appeal or Motion (Form I-290B).
-Additionally, both principal applicants and derivatives may appeal a denial of an application for T nonimmigrant status to the Administrative Appeals Office (AAO) using the Form I-290B.[17]
-The denial does not become final until the AAO issues a decision dismissing the appeal.[18]
+Additionally, both principal applicants and derivatives may appeal a denial of an application for T nonimmigrant status to the Administrative Appeals Office (AAO) using the Form I-290B.[16]
+If the applicant files a timely Form I-290B, the denial does not become final until the AAO issues a decision dismissing the appeal.[17]

 Footnotes